cbrew/cbrew.github.io/_posts/2023-11-25-old-macdonald.md

 date:   2022-11-24 17:56:07 -0500
 categories: old macdonald
 ---
+# Intergenerational conflict on Macdonald's farm
-# For George, aged 2yrs 4 mths, who can sing the song and likes orange dumptrucks
+## For George, aged 2yrs 4 mths, who can sing the song and likes orange dumptrucks

 ## GPT 3.5 turbo 1106